petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/understanding-object-integrations/using-custom-object-apis/managing-object-entries-using-graphql.md

 1. Go back to the *Details* tab, select *Object* under Scope &rarr; Panel Link, and click *Publish*.

-   The object definition is located under Object in the Global Menu.
+   The object definition appears under Object in the Global Menu.
 You can use the application to check if the entries are created correctly.

    !!! important
        For this tutorial, use the values provided above.

 [Publishing an Object](../../creating-and-managing-objects/creating-objects.md#publishing-object-drafts) creates and activates a new application for receiving and storing data.
-You can now access it via Headless APIs.
+You can now access it via headless APIs.
 All APIs for custom objects appear under `c` in Liferay's GraphQL schema.

 You can use Liferay’s integrated GraphiQL IDE to search object schemas, draft queries, run requests, and more.
 To access it, go to Liferay’s API Explorer at `[server]:[port]/o/api` (e.g., `localhost:8080/o/api`) and click *GraphQL*.